Over 1,000 Five Star Reviews

 Natural diamonds have a history as captivating as their brilliance.

-The earliest recorded diamonds were discovered in India more than 2,000 years ago, in alluvial deposits where they were collected from loose sediment.
-For centuries, India was the world's only known source of diamonds.
-These early stones were valued not only for their hardness and beauty but also for their symbolic and mystical qualities—ancient civilizations believed diamonds had protective and even magical powers.
+The earliest recorded diamonds were discovered in India more than 2,000 years ago, in the alluvial where they were collected from loose deposits.
+For centuries, India was the world’s only known source of diamonds.
+These early stones were valued not only for their hardness and beauty but also for their symbolic and mystical qualities.
+Ancient civilizations believed diamonds had protective and even magical powers.

 India maintained its dominance in the diamond trade until the early 18th century, when significant diamond deposits were discovered in Brazil around the 1700s.
 This discovery shifted the global center of diamond production from India to South America and dramatically increased the availability of diamonds in European markets.

 By the 20th century, diamonds had become embedded in global culture.
-While diamond engagement rings existed earlier—most famously in 1477, when Archduke Maximilian of Austria presented a diamond ring to Mary of Burgundy—the tradition did not become widespread until the 1900s.
-Today, the diamond engagement ring stands as a universal symbol of enduring love and commitment.
+While diamond engagement rings existed earlier — most famously in 1477, when Archduke Maximilian of Austria presented a diamond ring to Mary of Burgundy — the tradition did not become widespread until the 1900s.
+Today, the diamond engagement ring became a symbol of enduring love and commitment.

 • Geological Origin: Natural diamonds are formed through Earth-driven processes over immense periods of time.
 Their origin is rooted in geology rather than technology.

-• Rarity and Finite Supply: The specific conditions required for natural diamond formation are uncommon, and new diamond deposits are limited—contributing to their classification as a finite natural resource.
+• Rarity and Finite Supply: The specific conditions required for natural diamond formation are uncommon, and new diamond deposits are limited.
+This contributes to their classification as a finite natural resource.

-• Unique Inclusions: Each diamond is one of a kind.
-Tiny inclusions and growth patterns formed during creation act like a fingerprint, giving every stone its own distinct personality.
+• Unique inclusions: Each diamond is unique.
+While diamonds are formed, tiny inclusions and growth patterns get included within the stone.
+These features act like a fingerprint that gives each stone its own personality.

-• Brilliant Sparkle: A properly cut natural diamond reflects and refracts light to create breathtaking brilliance (white light return) and fire (colored light dispersion)—a signature sparkle that is hard to miss.
+• Brilliant sparkle: A properly-cut natural diamond reflects and refracts light in a way that creates breathtaking brilliance (white light return) and fire colored light dispersion).
+That signature sparkle is hard to miss.

-• Wide Color Spectrum: Although colorless diamonds are most associated with engagement rings, natural diamonds occur in a range of hues including yellow, brown, blue, green, and pink—colors that result from trace elements or structural changes during formation.
+• Wide Color Spectrum: Although colorless diamonds are most associated with engagement rings, Natural diamonds occur in a range of hues, with colored diamonds found in shades including yellow, brown, blue, green, and pink.
+These colors result from trace elements or structural changes during formation.

 Fascinating Facts About Natural Diamonds

-Only a fraction of mined diamonds are gem quality.
-While diamonds are found in several parts of the world, gem-quality diamonds are extremely rare—only a small percentage of all mined diamonds are suitable for fine jewelry.
+While diamonds are found in several parts of the world, gem-quality diamonds are extremely rare.
+Only a small percentage of mined diamonds are suitable for fine jewelry.

-Diamonds can form in space.
-Scientists have discovered microscopic diamonds in meteorites, suggesting that diamond formation is not exclusive to Earth and can occur under the extreme conditions found beyond our planet.
+Scientists have discovered microscopic diamonds in meteorites, suggesting diamond formation can occur beyond Earth.

 While natural diamonds are most recognized for their role in jewelry, their applications extend far beyond adornment.

-Fine Jewelry: Natural diamonds remain the preferred choice for engagement rings, wedding bands, and milestone pieces due to their unmatched durability and deep symbolic resonance.
+Natural diamonds remain the preferred choice for engagement rings, wedding bands, and milestone pieces due to their durability and symbolism.

-Industrial Tools: Because of their exceptional hardness, diamonds are widely used in cutting, grinding, drilling, and polishing equipment across a range of industries.
+Because of their hardness, diamonds are used in cutting, grinding, drilling, and polishing equipment.

-Scientific Research: Diamonds are used in laboratories to conduct high-pressure experiments and in specialized optics and electronics applications where their unique physical properties are essential.
+Diamonds are used in laboratories to conduct high-pressure experiments and in specialized optics and electronics.

 What makes a diamond natural?